nvladimiroff/nvladimiroff.github.io/_posts/2025-05-28-a-defense-of-oop.md

 ## What even is OOP anyway?

-Object-orientated programming is the practice of combining data and behavior into units called _objects_, and hiding all of that behind _message-passing_.
+Object-orientated programming is the programming style of combining data and behavior into units called _objects_, and hiding all of that behind _message-passing_.
 Some languages map message-passing to functions calls (like Java or C#) and others take message-passing a bit more literally (like Ruby or Objective-C).

 I think this is a fantastic style of programming because it lets you make powerful abstractions about the relationship between your data and behavior, and its relationship to the outside world.